Zylashro/django-ecommerce/README.md

 The user will be able to sort the order of the products with the select menu near the title of the products list.

 Each product card contains an image, the products name, description, rating, price, and an option to add the product to their cart.
 Clicking on either the image or title will take the user to that products detail page.

-The user won't be able to add a product to their cart unless they are signed in.

 ### Product Detail Page: